 At the risk of appearing shallow, there are places in this world that fill me with anticipation just because of their appearances.
 Not just world famous, iconic landmarks, but every day, normal places that could be hair salons, restaurants or hotels that just scream “this is going to be good” even before you venture inside.
 In the best of cases, the architecture and design you see on the outside is a reflection of what’s going on inside: attention to detail, a sense of style, and affinity for the arts.
 Or maybe it’s just that sense of cool that infects everything, inside and out.

 I first thought about the name: Verb.
 Odd choice, it seemed.
 Which verb: Come?
 Stay?
 Wait…maybe it’s a play on “reverb” – as in, reverbration.
-When something calls to you inexplicably, when it’s on the same wavelength as you, it reverberates with you.
-That seemed to make sense – and the appearance certainly reverberated with me.
+When something calls to you inexplicably, when it’s on the same wavelength as you, it reverberates, reflecting your sensibilities and resonating with you.
+That seemed to make sense – and the appearance certainly echoed my tastes.

 Turns out, the hotel is on a similar wavelength.
 The Verb is in the Fenway district – the ballpark is just across the parking lot – an area known not just for baseball but also as the epicenter of Boston’s legendary Kenmore Square music scene.
 The owners chose Verb as a reference to the reverb effect that makes rock music what it is.
 No wonder the hotel was appealing to me: I love that old time rock and roll.
 (Thank you, Bob Seger.)